The Comprehensive Guide to OpenSearch for Observability

 Question 1.

-A.: OpenSearch is an open-source, distributed search, log analytics, and data visualization technology that is gaining popularity among DevOps organizations due to its comprehensive observability capabilities.
-It offers crucial tools for monitoring and managing IT infrastructure and applications effectively.
+A.: OpenSearch is an open-source, distributed search, log analytics, and data visualization technology that is popular among DevOps organizations due to its comprehensive observability capabilities.
+It offers tools for monitoring and managing IT infrastructure and applications effectively.

 Question 2.